nithin-sai-k/import-export-for-nsx/README.md

 <!-- /TOC -->
 ## 1.2.
 Overview

 The Import/Export for NSX tool enable customers to save and restore their NSX-T network configurations.
+For the initial launch of the tool, only export is supported.

 There are many situations when customers want to migrate from an existing NSX-T deployment to a different one.
 While HCX addresses the data migration challenge, this tool offers customers the ability to copy the configuration from a source to a destination NSX-T instance, without having to deal with restoring an entire NSX-T binary and the subsequent outage caused during a restore.